yueyoum/django-upload-avatar/README.md

                           request.user.is_authenticated()
 ```

-If you using custom user system, or has some other stuff to test,
+If you are using custom user system, or has some other stuff to test,
 define your own test func

 ###### UPLOAD_AVATAR_GET_UID_FUNC